HassenPy/django-pdb/README.rst

 Other apps that override runserver
 --------------------------------------

-If you also use other apps that override runserver, but still want to use `django_pdb`, then there is a workaround.
+If you also use other apps that override runserver, but still want to use `django_pdb`...

-You can add the following to your settings.py:
+Add the following to your settings.py:

     if DEBUG:
         MIDDLEWARE_CLASSES += ('django_pdb.middleware.PdbMiddleware',)